vors/vors.github.io/_posts/2015-09-13-using-namespace-for-the-win.markdown

 ## Write it shorter with 'using namespace'

 PowerShell v5 introduce `using namespace` construct that you can add to the beginning of a script.
-It allows you reference .NET types by the short name (exectly the same as C# `using`).
+It allows you reference .NET types by the short name (exactly the same as C# `using`).

 ~~~powershell
 using namespace System.Reflection